kstueb/MoraineAge_GaussianMixture/README.md

 # Example

 Here we use compiled CRN moraine ages from the literature for the greater Pamir region.
-The data area stored in the files `data_compilation_0mmky.csv` and `data_compilation_1mmky.csv` - they contain age data calculated with erosion rates of 0 mm/ky and 1 mm/ky and thus represent minimum ages and best-fit estimates.
+The data are stored in the files `data_compilation_0mmky.csv` and `data_compilation_1mmky.csv` - they contain age data calculated with erosion rates of 0 mm/ky and 1 mm/ky and thus represent minimum ages and best-fit estimates.

 The CSV file has the following format (Example:):